markjacksonfishing/aws_footprint/README.md

 This command mounts your AWS credentials from your local machine into the container so it can authenticate with AWS.

+If you want to pull the already built container, you can find it on Docker Hub at [anuclei/aws_footprint](https://hub.docker.com/r/anuclei/aws_footprint).

 ---

 ## And So